canalplus/rx-player/doc/Getting_Started/Troubleshooting.md

 There's a chance that you're encountering another issue we found on embedded devices.

 By default, the RxPlayer maintains a cache containing the last loaded licenses.
-This allows to quickly switch to already-played contents, an important improvement when playing live contents for example.
+This allows quickly switching to already-played contents, an important improvement when playing live contents for example.
 Rest assured, our cache size is not infinite, and as such it should work on most devices.